codeclimate/codeclimate-rubocop/config/contents/style/redundant_self_assignment.md

-This cop checks for places where redundant assignments are made for in place modification methods.
+Checks for places where redundant assignments are made for in place modification methods.

 ### Safety: